Configuring A Postgres Database For Studying ¶

-One of the first things the course walks you through is setting up a Postgresql Database so that one can practice against Instead of installing Postgresql locally, I elected to leveraeg my home server and run Postgresql using this Docker image and PG Admin.
+One of the first things the course walks you through is setting up a Postgresql Database so that one can practice.
+I’ve elected to set my Postgres database inside a Docker container to make the installation process simpler, instead of installing Postgresql locally, I elected to leverage my home server and run Postgresql using this Docker image and PG Admin as a UI interface.

 This approach allowed me to continue studying regardless of which machine I was on, as I have access to the home server through its configured VPN.